-- The cursor symbol will change.
+- 5. The cursor symbol will change.
 Click on the desired position for the digitized object, line or area. - 6.
 To end a digitized line or area, right click on the last point dropped and select End Line, or Close Line. - 7.
-Digitized features can be moved or edited using the Edit Feature tool in the toolbar.
+Digitized features can be moved or edited using the Edit Feature tool in the toolbar, but be sure to save often!